therealsylaucoin/shoppies-challenge/README.md

 As a former Shopifolk (Culinary Partnerships, laid off after Covid), I feel confident that an intership at Shopify can offer me the proper mentorship to grow exponentially into my new career path as a Web Developer.

 ## About this project
-This is my second app built in React, and my first one using Hooks with function components (rather that class components).
+This is my third app built in React, and my first one using Hooks with function components (rather that class components).
 Web Development is still quite new to me, by I love trying new things and learnign from them.
 I took this challenge as a great opportunity to learn something new.

 Uses: Sass, React, OMDB REST api, Firebase RealTime Database